csmithswim/GroceryStore/README.md

 This package contains OOPS and Java work.

 ---
+[]Add constructor to grocery store class that makes more sense.

 []Implement upcasting and downcasting to package

-[]Implement hashmap/equals overriding method
+[x]Implement hashmap/equals overriding method

-[]Implement override method that has pragmatic value
+[x]Implement override method that has pragmatic value

-[]Implement polymorphism methods
+[x]Implement polymorphism methods

-[]Comment out other principles
+[x]Comment out other principles

 []Add Interfaces